AashishRichhariya/openleaf/README.md

 - Type `[text](url)` using markdown syntax
 - Type any URL, such as `https://openleaf.xyz` or `www.openleaf.xyz`, to have it automatically detected as a link
 - Select text and paste a URL (Cmd+V or Ctrl+V) to turn the selected text into a link

+### Code Blocks

+Format code with syntax highlighting:

+- Type ` ``` ` and press Space to create a code block
+- Access code blocks via the command menu
+- View line numbers for easier reference

+### Equations

+Create mathematical expressions using LaTeX syntax:

+- Click or press Enter to select an equation
+- Double click or press Enter while in select mode to edit an equation
+- Press Enter or click outside to save the changes
+- Supports both inline and block equations

 ### Checklists